marwenmema/exo-news-list-templates/docs/index.md

 ## VIDEO DEMO:

-I introduce the templates in this video:
+I demonstrate the templates in this video: (coming soon)

 ## TEMPLAE NAMING CONVENTION: